 "requirements."
-In September 1967, for instance, there were suggestions that GAMBIT be assigned the task of collecting mapping, charting, and geodesic information Constitution DNRO Flax wisely called for a preliminary study of GAMBIT-3's adaptability to such a task and learned, from his analysts, that 20 dedicated satellites would be needed for the project.
-The requirement was subsequently revised and ultimately satisfied by other means.
+In September 1967, for instance, there were suggestions that GAMBIT be assigned the task of collecting mapping, charting, and geodesic information over North Korea.
+DNRO Flax wisely called for a preliminary study of GAMBIT-3's adaptability to such a task and learned, from his analysts, that 20 dedicated satellites would be needed for the project.
+The requirement was subsequently revised and ultimately satisfied by other means.78

 GAMBIT-3 No. 12 contained components which could provide a first step toward developing a double-recovery-vehicle-GAMBIT.
-It also carried a modified roll-joint with a capacity of provi roll maneuvers (compared to its predecessor's capacity of provi).
+It also carried a modified roll-joint with a capacity of 2,250 roll maneuvers (compared to its predecessor's capacity of 1,250).